vku1/sqlweb/README.md

 - g_FilterDropdownsColumns - Example; select '%' as VendorName,'All vendors' as Vendor from dual union select VendorName,VendorName as Vendor from Vendors'

 - g_FilterDatalistsColumns - default type for Dropdown is <select><option> tags construction, but you can change it to datalist

 - g_FiltersDefaultValues - Oracle: select '' as VendorName,'' as Vendor from dual.
-MSSQL: select '' as VendorName,'' as Vendor.
+MSSQL: select '' as VendorName,'' as Vendor

 - g_TableColumnsSortingAllowed - Allow Columns Sorting by click them (YES/NO)